m3dev/m3-tracing/jvm/README.md

 private static final Tracer tracer = M3TracerFactory.get();

 void yourMethod() {
+  // You MUST close span to prevent memory leak.
-  try(TraceSpan span = tracer.startSpan("do_something")){
+  // Recommend to use try-with-resources (Java) or use (Kotlin). try(TraceSpan span = tracer.startSpan("do_something")){
     // ... do anything you want ...

-  }
+    span.set("name_of_tag", "foobarbaz"); // You can set tag to the Span }
 }
 ```